-Overeating, binge drinking, excessive television watching, and procrastination all fall into this category of behavior.
-These things all feel good and pleasurable in the short-term while you’re indulging in them, however they have painful long-term consequences that you are likely to experience in the future.
+Overeating, binge drinking, excessive television, and procrastination all fall under this category of behavior.
+All these things feel good and pleasurable in the short-run, however, they all have painful long-term consequences that you will inevitably experience at some point in the future.

-Class Four behavior is typically characterized by short and long-term pain.
+Class 4 behavior is typically characterized by short and long-term pain.
 This is a self-sabotaging behavior that:

 - Does not serve the greater good.

-Indulging in a Class Four behavior means that you are choosing to experience short-term pain in order to experience even more long-term pain in the future.
-Does this make any sense?
+Indulging in a class 4 behavior means that you’re choosing to experience short-term pain in order to experience even more long-term pain in the future.
+Does that even make any sense?

 For example, when you’re angry, you are hurting yourself by losing your temper.
-Not only does this put you on-edge emotionally, but it can also damage your relationships with other people and also hurt your health in the long-term.
-You are therefore choosing short-term pain in order to experience more pain in the future.
-This obviously doesn’t make any rational sense, however it’s a typical behavior that we tend to indulge in more times than we care to admit.
+Not only does this put you on-edge emotionally, but it can also damage your relationships and health.
+In this example, you are choosing short-term pain to subsequently experience more pain in the future.
+This obviously doesn’t make any rational sense.
+However, it’s a typical class of behavior that we tend to indulge in more times than we care to admit.

 So what does all this mean moving forward?

-In isolation, without taking the Six Human Needs into consideration, these four classes of behavior provide you with insights into your typical decision-making process.
-Instead of just making decisions unconsciously, you can now choose what you will do or focus on based on the consequences of the Pain and Pleasure principle.
+In isolation, without taking the Six Human Needs into consideration, these four classes of behavior provide you with key insights into your decision-making process.
+Instead of just making decisions unconsciously, you can now choose what to do or focus on based on the consequences of the pain and pleasure principle.

-So, how does all this relate to the Six Human Needs?
+So, how does all this integrate with the Six Human Needs?

-The Six Human Needs are fundamentally built upon your motivations.
-These motivations influence the decisions you make and therefore lead to certain and specific behaviors that you tend to indulge in on a daily basis.
-Some of these behaviors will be categorized as Class One and Two behaviors, and others will be characterized as Class Three and Four behaviors.
-Therefore some of them will be good for you, while others will only tend to cause you pain.
+The Six Human Needs are built upon your motivations.
+These motivations influence the decisions you make and, therefore, lead to certain and specific behaviors that you tend to indulge in.
+Some of these behaviors will be categorized as Class 1 and 2 behaviors, and others will be characterized as Class 3 and 4 behaviors.
+Therefore, some of them will be good for you, while others will only tend to cause you pain.

-In the end, the whole purpose of this entire process is to help you transform your behavior in positive ways so that you can find more happiness and fulfillment in your life.
+In the end, the whole purpose of this process is to help you transform your behavior in optimal ways to help you find more happiness and fulfillment in life.
 And this all begins with an understanding of your Six Human Needs.

-The Six Human Needs were originally introduced by Anthony Robbins.
-Tony had always been fascinated with human motivation and behavior.
-As a result he studied Neural Linguistic Programming, Cognitive Therapy, Gestalt Therapy and many other therapies of the time.
-However, even after all his research and the effort he put into this work, he was still missing a piece of the puzzle.
+The Six Human Needs were initially introduced by Anthony Robbins.
+Mr. Robbins had always been fascinated with human motivation and behavior.
+As a result, he studied Neural Linguistic Programming, Cognitive Therapy, Gestalt Therapy and many other therapies of the time.
+However, even after all his research and the effort, he put into this work, he was still missing a piece of the puzzle.
 That piece of the puzzle came in the form of Maslow’s Hierarchy of Needs.